orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 ### Aberration

+- Aberrant paragon class (Dragon #332) gains the aberration type at level 3, its final level.
 - Fleshwarper (Lords of Madness) gains the aberration type.

 The Alienist is aberration-like, but only gains the Outsider type.